iampolushko/All-my-live-i-looking-for-something/java/javaSpring.md

 Holy moly!
 It is would bee works.
 BUT!
-The indial comrat from [this video ](https://www.youtube.com/watch?v=6gswFeWXvF8&) that this way is not to great and we should use the:
+The indial comrat from [this video ](https://www.youtube.com/watch?v=6gswFeWXvF8&)sad what that this way is not great and we should use the:

 ```java
     @Bean